 a guide to rejecting white beauty standards and learning to love who you are by ebonee davis

-As part of Beauty Week, model and activist Ebonee Davis opens up about how she struggled to find her identity and came to terms with her beauty.
+Model and activist Ebonee Davis opens up about how she struggled to find her identity and came to terms with her beauty.

 "A celebration of true beauty is a celebration of life.
 It is a celebration of freedom and the right to be who you are without fear of being judged.
 It is a celebration of authenticity and uniqueness.
 There are 7.5 billion people walking this earth today.
 That's 7.5 billion sets of eyes, 7.5 billion noses, mouths, hair textures, skin tones.
 7.5 billion stories.
 7.5 billion imperfect people wanting nothing more than acceptance and the freedom to be as they are and express themselves.